-So late last night you decided you love cooking, and sharing your recipes with family and friends so much, you want to become one of us, the new upcoming and famous Recipe Blogger.
-After all everyone tells you, you’re a fabulous cook.
+So late last night you decided you love cooking, as well as sharing your recipes with family and friends so much you want to become one of us, the new upcoming and famous Recipe Blogger.
+After all, everyone tells you, you’re a fabulous cook.
 Let me share with you some common Food Blogging mistakes and how not to become that blogger.

-You likely have no formal kitchen training, or have never worked in the restaurant industry, but heck who needs formal training when you’re already known as a fabulous cook these days in your own circle.
-Now you feel that all you need is the honest, pertinent information about recipe blogging; so you can be on your way to your own Recipe Blogging Stardom and be able to make a living working from the comfort of your own home.
+You most likely have no formal kitchen training or have ever worked in the restaurant industry, but heck who needs formal training when you’re already known as a fabulous cook in your own family circle.
+Now you feel that all you need is the honest, pertinent information about recipe blogging; so you can be on your way to your own Recipe Blogging Stardom as well as make a living working from the comfort of your own home.

 Your wish is my command…

-Blogging can be a real trial and tribulation/survival of the fittest all rolled into one big lump sum of disappointment for new bloggers; if you’re going to aim for becoming the new “cookie cutter blogger”… Don’t become that blogger.
+Blogging can be a real trial and tribulation/survival of the fittest all rolled into one big lump sum of disappointment for new bloggers; if you’re going to aim for becoming the new “cookie cutter blogger”… Don’t bother to become a blogger.

 What does “Cookie Cutter” mean in layman terms?